Nuit Blanche Toronto

 Users need to feel more engaged with the art

-Visitors feel disappointed with the lack of engagement with the art and art community due to crowding.
+Visitors feel disappointed with the lack of engagement with the art and art community due to overcrowding.

-Addressing user needs through digital and physical functions and features.
+Addressing user needs through digital and physical features.

 New insights from conducting usability and A/B testing.